 You can read our suggested itinerary for two weeks in north and central Chile here.

-Chile costs in relation to other South American countries
+Is Chile expensive compared to other South American countries?

 In total, we visited seven countries in South America during a five-month trip: Peru, Bolivia, Chile, Argentina, Brazil, Paraguay and Uruguay.